 Students who arrive after the scheduled start of classes should check in at the office prior to going to class.
 Parents are asked to contact the school office as far in advance as possible prior to picking up students.
 If sending in a note, it is also best practice to also call the school and/or notify the child's teachers as notes often are forgotten by students.
 We also will not take a child's "word" about early dismissals.
 Parents/Guardians must call or email the school.
 Please state the anticipated pick-up time in the note or phone call.
 For the safety of the children, any adult picking up a child must report to the office, be on the child's emergency form and bring proper identification.
 Your child will be contacted to meet you at the office.
-Please wait in the lobby for your child, not in the hallway or outside the classroom.
 For daily drop off and pick up procedures and times, please see your child's school building office staff or available information.